 Looking for things to do in New Zealand in winter?
 You won’t be at a loss.
-Whether it’s adventure sports, wildlife watching or simply relaxing you’re after on your vacation in New Zealand, you’ll find you have plenty of options for things to do in New Zealand during the winter.
+Whether it’s adventure sports, a kayaking adventure, wildlife watching or simply relaxing you’re after on your vacation in New Zealand, you’ll find you have plenty of options for things to do in New Zealand during the winter.

 Winter Adventure Sports in New Zealand

 Skiing is probably the most famous thing to do in New Zealand in winter.
 However, the onset of the colder season doesn’t have to mean you can’t enjoy other adventure activities on both the North and South islands.
 In fact, given the smaller crowds, winter can be an even better time than summer to enjoy adventure sports in New Zealand.

 Skiing in the North Island is centered around Tongariro National Park and Mt.
 Ruapehu (which Lord of the Rings fans may recognise as Mount Doom and Mordor).
 The major ski resorts of Turoa and Whakapapa, roughly 4-5 hours from Auckland, Wellington or Tauranga, are open every day (weather permitting) of the winter, from the end of June to October.